 We will not spam you, and will never sell your email.

-Audi has the engine line down.
-The 2013 Audi A5 comes with the venerable silky 211-horsepower 2.0-liter turbocharged engine, which has long been the king of four-cylinder engines.
-While the 246-horsepower BMW, 247-horsepower Ford, and 220-horsepower Hyundai, all 2.0-liter turbo fours, have been letting Audi know the reign is over, Audi's 2.0 is still a great base engine for the A5.
+Audi has the engine line down pat.
+The 2014 Audi A5 comes with the venerable and silky 2.0-liter turbocharged engine, which has long been the king of four-cylinder engines, now tweaked to yield 220 horsepower.
+While the 240-horsepower BMW, 240-horsepower Ford, and 274-horsepower Hyundai (all 2.0-liter turbo fours) have been letting Audi know that its reign is over, Audi's 2.0 is still a great base engine for the A5.

-And Audi quattro all-wheel drive is at the top of its class, adept and experienced in snow, mud and wet or icy streets.
-It seems a same to buy an Audi with front-wheel drive and miss out on quattro.
+Audi quattro all-wheel drive remains at the top of its class, adept and experienced in snow, mud and wet or icy streets.
+It seems a shame to buy an Audi with front-wheel drive and miss out on quattro.

 It's hard to find a direct statistical competitor to the four-seat A5 or S5, considered a grand touring coupe or cabriolet.
-The Infiniti G37 Coupe is quite similar, but after that you'll find differences in the number of doors or seats.
-The Mercedes C-Class or BMW 3 Series coupe or convertible with all-wheel drive (both with 5 seats) might be cross-shopped, or the Nissan Maxima (4 seats, 4 doors).
-When all is said and done, we'd say the Mercedes C250, if similarly equipped, most closely compares to the Audi A5 in size, powertrain and price.
-If you were to consider leaving the realm of grand touring to look at cars of a similar size, you'd find a bewildering long list of sedans including Lexus ES, Acura TL, Buick LaCrosse, Hyundai Sonata, Volkswagen Passat, Subaru Legacy, Toyota Avalon, Chrysler 200, Honda Accord, Chevrolet Impala, Ford Fusion, and even the Audi A4.
-All of them priced lower than the A5.
+The Infiniti G37 Coupe is similar, but beyond that you'll find differences in the number of doors or seats.
+The Mercedes C-Class or BMW 3 Series coupe or convertible with all-wheel drive (both with five seats) might be cross-shopped, or the Nissan Maxima (four seats, four doors).
+We'd say the Mercedes C250, if similarly equipped, most closely compares to the Audi A5 in size, powertrain and price.

-The A5 is subtly beautiful.
-Its clean contours eliminate the need for stylists to tack on character lines as with many other cars.
+An A5 is subtly beautiful.
+Its clean contours eliminate the need for stylists to tack on character lines, as with many other cars.
 We think Audi is better looking than BMW here.

 The cabin is sophisticated but simple, and nicely functional.
-A choice of leather is available along with different types of wood, carbon fiber, aluminum or stainless steel trim.
+A choice of leather is available, along with different types of wood, carbon fiber, aluminum or stainless steel trim.
 Without exception, the materials are pleasant.
-The standard A5 leather seats are excellent, a nice level of firmness and bolstering.
-However heated seats, navigation, and rearview camera are all optional equipment, an extra bite on top of the healthy luxury price.
+The standard A5 leather seats are excellent: a nice level of firmness and bolstering.
+However, heated seats, navigation, and a rearview camera are all optional equipment, which means an extra bite on top of the already healthy luxury price.

 Trunk space is relatively small, but larger than that of the G37 Coupe or Mercedes C-Class coupe.
 The A5 rear seat folds, allowing access to the trunk, although not in the Cabriolet, whose trunk loses 2 cubic feet of space with the top down and folded.